-There are tons of things to see and do in Catalunya, and while I spent much of the summer writing I also had plenty of opportunity to get out and about and to explore.
+There are tons of things to see and do in Catalunya, and I always do my best to get out and to explore.

 The wine cathedral at Pinell de Brai